Skip to main content

 Thesis

 CommodityNode’s refreshed 2026-04-25 forecast stack now puts the 30-day consensus near $93.33 and the 90-day consensus near $90.79.
-Chronos-2 keeps a bullish 90-day path near $97.51, while TimesFM pulls the same horizon down toward $84.08.
+Chronos-2 keeps a constructive 90-day path near $97.51, while TimesFM pulls the same horizon down toward $84.08.
 That divergence matters: this is not a clean “buy the spike” setup.
 It is a geopolitical-risk tape where the models disagree on whether the premium persists.

 What changed today